-The Association of American Medical Colleges (AAMC) has announced changes to the MCAT will be implemented in the spring of 2015.
-MCAT 2015 will include topics covered in general chemistry, organic chemistry, introductory biology, and introductory physics courses, and will also incorporate topics from biochemistry.
-There will be a new interdisciplinary section entitled “Psychological, Social, and Biological Foundations of Behavior.”
-Statistical reasoning will be incorporated into all sections of the new MCAT.
-The AAMC has provided additional information about the MCAT 2015 in the Preview Guide for the MCAT2015 Exam (Second Edition), which can be downloaded from the MCAT 2015 web site.
+The Association of American Medical Colleges (AAMC) announced changes to the MCAT implemented in the spring of 2015.
+MCAT now includes topics covered in general chemistry, organic chemistry, biology, physics, and biochemistry courses.
+Additionally, there is a new interdisciplinary section entitled “Psychological, Social, and Biological Foundations of Behavior.”
+Statistical reasoning is incorporated into all sections of the new MCAT.